oracle-livelabs/security/database/baseline/sqlfw/sqlfw.md

 ## Task 3: Enforce allowed SQL and access patterns with SQL Firewall to mitigate the risks of SQL Injection attacks

+With the suspicious encounter of malicious insider, administrator enables the SQL Firewall in blocking mode to disallow any UN-authorized attempts to access sensitive employee information.
+Learn how SQL Firewall can enforce allowed patterns including approved SQL statements and database connection paths, and alert on potential SQL injection attacks, and anomalous access of HR apps DB.

-Here, we will enable the SQL Firewall to block on detection of unauthorized SQL connections / statements
+Here, we will enable the SQL Firewall to block on detection of unauthorized SQL connections/statements

 1. Update the allow-list rule enforcement to **blocking mode**